-Borrowers and lenders can both benefit from this more-direct lending system.
-For example, some borrowers might find that they’ll be able to find a personal loan where they may have been denied by other lenders.
+Borrowers and lenders can both benefit from this lending system.
+For example, some borrowers might be able to find a personal loan where they may have been denied by other lenders.
 And peer-to-peer lending platforms may be a good alternative to payday loans or credit cards for some people.

 How does peer-to-peer lending work?